Data Science Career Track

 Data analysts help collect and analyze data to solve a specific problem or answer a specific question.
 They work closely with various departments to understand the problem and collect relevant data.
 They may develop surveys and recruit survey participants, ensuring a statistically relevant sample size.
 Once they collect their data, they often use graphs or charts to present it.
 They may also recommend data collection measures to track project effectiveness over time.

 Data analysts use various software in their work, including Microsoft Excel and SQL databases.
-They often have an understanding of programming languages such as Python and Java.
+They often have an understanding of programming languages such as SQL, Python, and Java.
 Strong teamwork and communication skills are also important to this job.

-PayScale reports data analysts earn an average salary of $60,890.
-Entry-level analysts earn $55,460 on average, while experienced analysts earn $70,980.
+As of September 2021, PayScale reports data analysts earn an average salary of $61,820.
+Entry-level analysts earn $56,490 on average, while experienced analysts earn $71,540.
 Employers seek relevant work experience and training, such as attending a data science bootcamp or earning a degree in computer science.

-According to PayScale, data scientists earn an average salary of $96,160.
+According to September 2021 data from PayScale, data scientists earn an average salary of $96,480.
 These professionals typically work in office settings, primarily in the information technology (IT) department of an organization.
 They often work in teams to manage their organization's data collection and storage needs.

 Their duties include designing and building processes organizations can use for data modeling, data mining, and data production.
 They often use the latest software and programming tools to create custom datasets, and identify and analyze industry trends.
 They also help translate this information into easily understood presentations.
 They may write reports and create graphs and charts.